Self-Refining Language Model Anonymizers via Adversarial Distillation: Self-refining language model anonymizers

 We then train the model on the preference dataset to minimize the DPO loss:

-where $\pi_\theta$ denotes the model being trained, and $\pi_{\text{ref}}$ is the SFT reference model.
-Intuitively, the loss guides the model toward generating anonymizations with stronger privacy–utility trade-offs.
-With more granular preference labels, e.g., those based on model confidence, margin-based preference learning~\citep{kim2024margin} can also be applied.
+where $\pi_\theta$ denotes the model being trained, $\pi_{\text{ref}}$ denotes the SFT reference model, and $\beta$ controls the deviation from $\pi_{\text{ref}}$.
+Intuitively, the objective guides the model toward generating anonymizations with stronger privacy-utility trade-offs.
+With more granular preference labels (e.g., based on model confidence), margin-based preference learning~\citep{kim2024margin} can also be applied.